stevenmoraleszeta/timer-and-chill-prototype/README.md

 TypeScript is configured with strict mode enabled.
 See `tsconfig.json` for details.

 ### Vite Configuration
-Vite is configured with React plugin and path aliases.
+Vite is configured with:
+- React plugin for JSX/TSX support
+- Path aliases (`@` for `src` directory)
+- Development server on port 3000 with auto-open
+- Production build with source maps
+- Code splitting (vendor chunk for React)

 See `vite.config.ts` for details.

 ## 🤝 Contributing